 So, why are there so many different boxing belts?

-Most sports have a single governing body that helps decide on levels and other important parts of the sport, However, in boxing, there is no single governing body deciding on the rules for boxing.
+Most sports have a single governing body that helps decide on levels and other important parts of the sport.
+Nevertheless, the realm of boxing stands apart as it lacks a unified global governing body responsible for establishing the rules of the sport.

 Timeline of Boxing Governing Bodies